Siponek/breaking-entering/readme.md

 ## Command Injection

 The command_injection section contains attack payloads for command injection.
-The available attack types are exec and ping.
-To modify an attack payload, change the value associated with the key for that attack type.
+The available attack vectors are **exec** and **ping**.

 ## Argument Injection

 The argument_injection section contains attack payloads for argument injection.
-The available attack types are find and ping.
-To modify an attack payload, change the value associated with the key for that attack type.
+The available attack vectors are **find** and **ping**.

 ## Blind Command Injection

-The blind_command_injection section contains attack payloads for blind command injection.
-The available attack types are find and ping.
-To modify an attack payload, change the value associated with the key for that attack type.
+The blind_command_injection section contains attack payloads for blind command injection like webshell creation.
+The available attack vectors are **find** and **ping**.

+## Cross-Site Scripting

+There is also a xss section that contains attack payloads for cross-site scripting.
+The available attack vectors are **echo** and **exec**.
+The problem is that these are diffucult to test, because the response is not visible to the user.
+The only way to test it is to use a proxy like **Burp Suite** or just seeing if the XSS is possible via insterting the **oracle** name in script incjection.

 ## Example Usage